 By Marti Wade

 “One of my passions is backpacking, rafting, anything outdoors really,” explains a Pioneer who serves among unreached people in the US.
 But do those passions have anything to do with missions?
-Jon has found they do.
+Jon, who works with international students, has found they do.

 Many of the internationals he works with are young men from North Africa and the Middle East.
 Some of their families are just a few generations removed from desert-dwelling Bedouin nomads.
 Before oil was discovered in their countries, they lived a very simple lifestyle.
 Backpacking may not be part of their culture, but they know the lure of the wilderness, where they can set up tents and get away from it all.